Hamilton Academical F.C.: 2017 fraud incident

-Decline and financial issues
+Decline, financial issues and takeover

 After spending seven years in the Scottish Premiership, Hamilton were eventually relegated, finishing 12th in the Scottish Premiership in the 2020–21 season, meaning the club returned to the Scottish Championship.

 Following their return to the Scottish Championship, Hamilton continued to struggle on the pitch and once again found themselves battling relegation.
 However, they managed to avoid back-to-back relegations with two games to spare after a 1–0 win away to Greenock Morton ensured safety.
 Accies eventually finished 6th on their return to the Scottish Championship.

 The 2022–23 season was once again a difficult one for Hamilton, as they again found themselves in a relegation battle.
 They managed to avoid automatic relegation, entering the relegation play-offs.
 Despite winning the 2023 Scottish Challenge Cup final, the winning goal scored in the thirtieth minute by Reghan Tumilty, the club eventually lost in the Championship play-off final on penalties to Airdrieonians which confirmed the club's relegation to Scottish League One.
 This meant that Hamilton had been relegated twice in the space of three seasons, falling from the Scottish Premiership in 2021 to League One by 2023.
 Hamilton were promoted back to the Scottish Championship after defeating Inverness Caledonian Thistle 5–3 on aggregate in the play-off final.

 Amid serious ongoing financial issues between the former and incumbent ownerships in 2025, a points deduction from the SPFL due to missed payments led to relegation from the Championship back to League One at the end of what was the club's 150th anniversary season.
-At the start of the 2025–26 season, the club was issued with a transfer embargo, and its youth academy was cancelled; it was found that the club had breached the embargo by offering payments to players and was deducted points again along with a fine, with directors disqualified as a fraud investigation was undertaken.
+At the start of the 2025–26 season, the club was issued with a transfer embargo, and its youth academy was cancelled; it was found that the club had breached the embargo by offering payments to players registered as amateurs and trialists, and was deducted points again along with a fine, with directors disqualified as a fraud investigation was undertaken.
+In December 2025, the club was deducted 9 points by the SPFL for failing to maintain a bronze-level club license.

+On 4 January 2026, the club announced that a takeover had been completed by Morley Sports Management Group, who had acquired 97.5% controlling stake in the club from Seref Zengin.
+The group, headed by Rob Edwards, were also the owners of Welsh Cymru Premier side Haverfordwest County and the American wrestling company Ohio Valley Wrestling of which Edwards acted as Chairman and CEO respectively.
+Neil Blankstone and Allan Currie were also appointed to the clubs's board, with Currie taking on the role of interim chairman of the football club.